Oțelu Roșu: History

 The first signs of human habitation date from the Paleolithic, in form of primitive tools.
 Sporadic remnants from the Neolithic age have been found in the neighbouring areas.

 During the wars between Romans and Dacians, the Bistra Valley was the route used by the emperor Trajan in penetrating into the heartland of Dacia.
 A Roman castrum can be found near the cemetery of Zăvoi (ancient Agnaviae), a settlement close to Oțelu Roșu.

 In the fifteenth century, during medieval times, Oțelu Roșu was mentioned under the name of "Bistra", and later with the Hungarian name of Nándorhegy.
 After the expulsion of Turks from Banat by the Habsburgs, the area was colonised by Germans and the place named Ferdinandsberg after emperor Ferdinand.
-Also, Italians are brought in to work in metalworking industry.
+Also, Italians were brought in to work in metalworking industry.
 Within the Kingdom of Hungary, the town was part of Krassó-Szörény County from 1881 to 1918.
 In the aftermath of World War I and the ensuing Hungarian–Romanian War, the Romanian Army entered the town.
 Following the Treaty of Trianon in 1920, the northeastern part of the Banat became part of the Kingdom of Romania, and the name of Nándorhegy was replaced with Ferdinand.
+During the interwar period, the town fell within Plasa Caransebeș of Severin County.

-After 1947 the name Ferdinand did not please the Communist government, who changed it to Oțelu Roșu ("[The] Red Steel") in order to underline the importance of the town's metalworking industry.
+After 1947, the name Ferdinand did not please the Communist government, who changed it to Oțelu Roșu ("[The] Red Steel") in order to underline the importance of the town's metalworking industry.

 Population

-The population was 9,260 in 2011, down from 13,128 in 2002.
-Causes of this demographic regress are among others the problems of the metalworking industry and the high unemployment, making many young people leave the town and move into regional centers such as Timișoara and other areas of Romania.
+The population was 8,497 in 2021, down from 9,260 in 2011 and 13,128 in 2002.
+Causes of this demographic regress are among others the problems of the metalworking industry and the high unemployment, making many young people leave the town and move into regional centres such as Timișoara and other areas of Romania.

-92.98% of inhabitants are Romanians, 2.09% Germans, 3.23% Hungarians and 0.86% Roma.
-After 1989, most of the town's Germans, Italians and Slovaks emigrated.
-In 2002, 76.7% of residents were Romanian Orthodox, 11.4% Roman Catholic, 4.8% Pentecostal, 4.4% Baptist and 1% Reformed.
+92.98% of inhabitants are Romanians, 2.09% Germans, 3.23% Hungarians, and 0.86% Roma.
+After the Romanian Revolution of 1989, most of the town's Germans, Italians and Slovaks emigrated.
+In 2002, 76.7% of residents were Romanian Orthodox, 11.4% Roman Catholic, 4.8% Pentecostal, 4.4% Baptist, and 1% Reformed.